What I want.

 Enter in the age of gene isolation or selectivity, and the issue of abortion remaining a personal decision between a woman and her doctor doesn’t seem to be such a moral abyss when you start to think about a government making those decisions for us.
 Remember less government is suppose to be a good thing, right?

 Democracy is not easy and often a double edged sword.
 Sometimes we have to make concessions if we are to be free.
-If you are exclusively Pro Life, you should understand the legal obligation of our courts and our legislators to protect the privacy of all citizens under the 4th Amendment of our Constitution.
-As much as I don’t care for abortion, (and I’ve never met anyone that does) I understand that flipping Roe vs. Wade would be a huge mistake because it would set a legal precedent for our government to completely crush all areas of our constitutional right to privacy.
+If you are exclusively Pro Life, you should understand the legal obligation of our courts and our legislators to protect the privacy of all citizens under the 4th & 14th Amendment (among others) of our Constitution.
+As much as I don’t care for abortion, (and I’ve never met anyone that does) I understand that flipping Roe vs. Wade would be a huge mistake because it would set a legal precedent for our government to completely crush all areas of our constitutional right to privacy and due process.

 Some of our most divisive issues are actually protecting us from becoming a police state where the government can completely undermine the very freedoms we must have to actually be free.
-Because Roe vs. Wade was fought on the grounds of a woman’s right to privacy with her doctor as well as other significant protections, we can’t change the law for one set of circumstances while keeping it in place for another.
+Because Roe vs. Wade was fought on the grounds of a woman’s right to privacy with her doctor as well as other significant protections, we can’t change law or precedent for one set of circumstances while keeping it in place for another without weighing the Constitutionality.
 Not without consequences greater than the problem trying to be solved.
 Any candidate that makes broad sweeping promises to end abortion has taken it upon themselves to undermine other Constitutional rights that we all are entitled too.
 Make no mistake this is an ugly, uncomfortable gray area of our Constitution and I do not expect the debate to end anytime soon.
 In retrospect, I think the issue has become not one of Constitutional affordability but one of division for politicians to capitalize on to keep certain voters on both sides of this issue to vote consistently.
 It works, but not for progress on this issue or any others.

 I empathize with any person that doesn’t understand this dilemma, and I think we are better off fighting abortion by supporting access to women’s healthcare, birth control, adoption, education, and funding to take care of the social needs of women and their children after pregnancy.
 That takes more commitment, compassion and respect than just picketing in front of a Planned Parenthood.
-Get involved and help people make the choices you think are morally sound while protecting your civil rights and the civil rights of the people that may disagree with you.
+Get involved and help people make the choices you think are morally sound while protecting your own civil rights and the civil rights of the people that may disagree with you.
 That's what America is about.